ScottWeinstein/nbc/pres.md

-# Backstory
+# Back story
 * Tens of thousands of individual log files
     * Not the ideal way to structure the data, but often we need to work with what we're given
 * Most of which had irrelevant garbage
 * Some had exception messages, indicating a bug in the code
 * Some had error messages, indicating a poor user experience
-* Sorting though the files by hand wasn't feasible
+* Sorting though the files by hand wasn't feasible, at least not desirable

 # Approaches
-* A year ago I would have used some regular expressions to pick out text I thought was important
+* Regular expressions to pick out text I thought was important
     * Boring
     * Error prone
     * Hard to maintain "now he has two problems"
-* This time, armed with some machine learning theory I tried something else
+* An ML approach, by choosing a few by hand and then letting the program classify the rest

-# What's a Naive Bayesian Classifier?
+# What's a _Naive Bayesian Classifier_?

 ## Let's look at each word
 * **Classifier** - code that makes a prediction about data into a set of enumerated choices (as opposed to say a continuous value)